tslocke/hobocookbook/tutorials/agility.markdown

     .card {border: none; background: #f2f2f2;}
     a, a:hover, .card a, .card a:hover {background: none; color: #1D7D39;}

-Finally we'll customise the look of the aside section which is used on the project show page.
+Finally we'll customise the look of the aside section which is used on the project show page:

     .aside {padding: 20px; margin: 40px 25px 0 0;}
     .aside-content h2, .aside-content h3 {border-bottom: 1px solid #ccc; margin-top: 0;}